my-dimons/UnityUtils/docs/source/ScriptUtils/SaveSystem/SaveDataRegistry.rst

 **NAMESPACE:**
    `UnityUtils.ScriptUtils.SaveSystem`

 The **SaveSystemRegistry** script is used in turn with other save systems to assist with save systems.
-This script is used to store :doc:`ISaveData`'s via an ID system
+This script is used to store :doc:`ISaveData`'s via an ID system, data is stored in :doc:`SaveDataID`.

 Example Usage
 -------------